fugerit79/venus-sample-pdf-fop-accessibility/README.md

 ## PDF/A Type Handler

+NOTE: PDF/A as nothing directly to do wit accessibility, we talk about it just for completeness and comparison.

 To configure a PDF/A handler we need to embed fonts (in our case [TitilliumWeb](https://fonts.google.com/specimen/Titillium+Web/about)) and create the proper [fop-config-pdf-a.xml](src/main/resources/venus-sample-pdf-fop-accessibility/fop-config-pdf-a.xml) configuration.